ConPaaS-team/conpaas/docs/userguide.rst

 If the XtreemFS service is shut down, all its data is permanently lost.
 If persistency beyond the service runtime is needed, the XtreemFS service can be moved into a snapshot by using the download_manifest operation of the command line client.
-This operation will automatically shut down the service.
+WARNING: This operation will automatically shut down the service.
 The service and all of its stored volumes with their data can be moved back into a running ConPaaS service by using the manifest operation.